MISP/misp-privacy-aware-exchange/README.md

         return the value
 ```

-Then, I've tried to make a modulable code to be able to add new crypto systems on it.
+Then, I've tried to make a code modular to be able to add new crypto systems on it.

 # Structure
-conf/ contains all configurations in the configuration file (= filled configuration.orig)
+conf/ contains all configurations in the configuration file (= configuration.orig)

 src/ contains all the source files